AlexKhymenko/ngx-permissions/README.md

 ```
 ## Thank You

-`Thank You for using the library and support.`
+`Thank You for using the library and support.
+HAVE A GREAT DAY!`

 ## License